 What About Writing ‘See I.D.’?

-Some people may believe that writing the words, “See I.D,” on the back of the card would prompt the cashier to perform a security check to make sure the person’s identification matches what’s on the card, but credit card companies say that’s not a protection at all.
+Other people believe that writing the words, “See I.D,” on the back of the card would prompt the cashier to perform a security check to make sure the person’s identification matches what’s on the card, but credit card companies say that’s not a protection at all.

 Bottom Line